sonrabakarim/barlkk/_posts/2013-07-23-tools-for-building-rich-web-apps.md

 ---

 After recently planning to do a survey of tools for building rich web apps I stumbled across <https://github.com/codylindley/frontend-tools>, which claims to be an opinionated list of tools for building front-end applications.
 For those new to building modern web applications, it's certainly easier to take in than larger lists like <https://github.com/joyent/node/wiki/modules>.
 But lists aren't necessarily the best place to start for putting an application together.
 At least not where the rubber hits the road.

+**Update: 2017-04-09:** This post is out of date.
+Lately Marko JS may become the new hotness following React and, for Web dev in general, look into [JAMstack](https://jamstack.org/).
+Cheers.
+{: .notice--info}

 ## The Web has all the resources you need